dkdeploy/dkdeploy.github.io/variables/index.md

 Most **dkdeploy** tasks can be customized.
 You can set variables the following ways (example here: task `db:dump_table`):

-1. Either set the variable `dump_table` in your deploy.rb (recommended for most settings):
+1. Either set the variable `:dump_table` in your deploy.rb (recommended for most settings):

 {% highlight ruby %}
 set :dump_table, "dumpable_table_name"